seleniumforest/catsbot/README.md

     - @channel to send notifications
     - set env to "test" if you don't want to send notifications to telegram.
 Useful on switching environments.

-1.1 - Config: you can assign custom amount for each denom by adding, also you can add any network presented in chain-registry
+1.1 - Config: you can assign custom amount for each denom by adding, also you can add any network presented in chain-registry.
+It will populated into db ONLY if notifydenom table is empty

 ```
 "msgAmounts": {